Joeski88/firsttimeforeverything/README.md

         1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the page of their choice.
 Underneath there is videos and pictures to emphasise the reason beind the website.
         2. The main points are made immediately with short but intense you tube videos, and positive heartwarming pictures.
-        3. The user has several options. take in all the content on the home page to add a feel good factor. the next option is to open the tips and hacks page. in here is content to educate inform and promote postive thought. and the third choice is to submit a form in the support page. this goes directy to the admin who can respond directly and aid in support.
+        3. The user has several options.
+Take in all the content on the home page to add a feel good factor.
+The next option is to open the tips and hacks page.
+In here is content to educate, inform and promote postive thought.
+The third choice is to submit a form in the support page.
+This goes directy to the admin who can respond directly and aid in support.

     2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.